 However, MPNNs also have important limitations due to the inherent complexity of graphs.
-Despite such complexity, the literature has reported best results when MPNNs have a small number of layers, and prevent the information flow to reach distant nodes.
-This phenomenon is called under-reaching
+Despite such complexity, the literature has reported best results when MPNNs have a small number of layers, because networks with many layers tend to suffer from over-smoothing [13] and over-squashing [14].
+However, this models fail to capture information that depends on the entire structure of the graph [15] and prevent the information flow to reach distant nodes.
+This phenomenon is called under-reaching [16] and occurs when the MPNN's depth is smaller than the graph's diameter.